MS-ISAC® Membership FAQ

 Are there any requirements to join?

-The only requirement is the completion of a membership agreement, which sets forth the responsibilities of members to protect information that is shared.
+The only requirement is the acceptance of terms and conditions, which set forth the responsibilities of members to protect information that is shared.

 What are the benefits of MS-ISAC membership?